mdn/content/files/en-us/games/techniques/3d_on_the_web/building_up_a_basic_demo_with_playcanvas/engine/index.md

 It will create an `Entity` with the `box` model component and add it to the root of the application, our scene.
 We also rotate the box a bit to show that it's actually a 3D cube and not a square.

-The cube is visible, but it is completely.
+The cube is visible, but it is completely dark.
 To make it look better we need to shine some light onto it.

 ## Lights